karatelabs/karate/README.md

 `karate.env` | gets the value (read-only) of the environment property 'karate.env', and this is typically used for bootstrapping [configuration](#configuration)
 `karate.properties[key]` | get the value of any Java system-property by name, useful for [advanced custom configuration](#dynamic-port-numbers)
 `karate.configure(key, value)` | does the same thing as the [`configure`](#configure) keyword, and a very useful example is to do `karate.configure('connectTimeout', 5000);` in [`karate-config.js`](#configuration) - which has the 'global' effect of not wasting time if a connection cannot be established within 5 seconds
-`karate.toBean(json, className)` | converts a JSON string or map-like object into a Java bean (or POJO), given the Java class name as the second argument, refer to this [file](karate-junit4/src/test/java/com/intuit/karate/junit4/demos/type-conv.feature) for an example
+`karate.toBean(json, className)` | converts a JSON string or map-like object into a Java bean, given the Java class name as the second argument, refer to this [file](karate-junit4/src/test/java/com/intuit/karate/junit4/demos/type-conv.feature) for an example
 `karate.call(fileName, [arg])` | invoke a [`*.feature` file](#calling-other-feature-files) or a [JavaScript function](#calling-javascript-functions) the same way that [`call`](#call) works (with an optional solitary argument)
 `karate.callSingle(fileName, [arg])` | like the above, but guranteed to run **only once** even across multiple features *and* parallel threads (recommended only for advanced users) - refer to this example: [`karate-config.js`](karate-demo/src/test/java/karate-config.js) / [`headers-single.feature`](karate-demo/src/test/java/demo/headers/headers-single.feature)
 `karate.eval(expression)` | for really advanced needs, you can programmatically generate a snippet of JavaScript which can be evaluated at run-time, you can find an example [here](karate-junit4/src/test/java/com/intuit/karate/junit4/demos/js-arrays.feature)